Covid-19 coronavirus: Air New Zealand loan deal praised by IATA as time runs out for airlines

 appropriate that governments should suspend consumer regulations that make airlines financially liable for cancellations and schedule changes.

-International connectivity is particularly important to New Zealand given her geographic location.
-We appreciate the support provided by the government to waive the 80/20 slot rules and the $900 million package that was announced last week.
+International connectivity is particularly important to New Zealand given its geographic location.
+We appreciate the support provided by the Government to waive the 80/20 slot rules and the $900 million package that was announced last week.

 I call aviation the business of freedom, because it liberates us from the constraints of time, distance and geography and creates opportunities for greater understanding among cultures.